jinhseo/jinhseo.github.io/_pages/about.md

 Hello:wave:, I am master student of Artificial Intelligence at POSTECH, working on machine learning and computer vision.
 I am primilarily focus on visual recognition techniques with less supervision such as weakly and semi-supervised learning.
+I am also interested in learning from noisy or limited data and perceptual intelligence for robotics.
 <!---It leads me to think about follow-up research directions: 1.
 Learning from noisy labels 2.
 Perceptual intelligence for robotics.-->

 News